Canna Humbert Group

 The new (Humbert Group) name replaces the elder multiple group list of (Italian Group)(Chimera Group)(Sport Group)(Variegated Group)(Heritage Group), but if you wish to add any of them, such as (Heritage Group), then the ICNCP (Cultivated Plant Code) allows for that as well.

-The breeder, Herr Sprenger of Damman et Cie of Naples in Italy, stated that, "King Humbert will surprise the horticultural world.", and it has certainly done that, earning the RHS Award of Merit in the first year it was introduced, and with its countless, eye-catching mutations over the last century or so, of which we accept that we only know categorically to a couple of hand-fulls.
+The breeder, Herr Karl Sprenger of Damman et Cie of Naples in Italy, stated that, "Roi Humbert will surprise the horticultural world.", and it has certainly done that, earning the RHS Award of Merit in the first year it was introduced, and with its countless, eye-catching mutations over the last century or so, of which we accept that we only know categorically to a couple of handfuls.

 • Canna 'King Humbert'